oracle/terraform-provider-oci/website/docs/r/datascience_job_run.html.markdown

 	* `environment_variables` - Environment variables to set for the job.
 	* `job_type` - The type of job.
 	* `maximum_runtime_in_minutes` - A time bound for the execution of the job.
 Timer starts when the job becomes active.
+	* `startup_probe_details` - The probe indicates whether the application within the job run has started.
+		* `command` - The commands to run in the target job run to perform the startup probe
+		* `failure_threshold` - How many times the job will try before giving up when a probe fails.
+		* `initial_delay_in_seconds` - Number of seconds after the job run has started before a startup probe is initiated.
+		* `job_probe_check_type` - The probe check type to perform the startup probe and specifies the type of health check for a job.
+		* `period_in_seconds` - Number of seconds how often the job run should perform a startup probe
 * `job_environment_configuration_override_details` - Environment configuration to capture job runtime dependencies.
 	* `cmd` - The container image run [CMD](https://docs.docker.com/engine/reference/builder/#cmd) as a list of strings.
 Use `CMD` as arguments to the `ENTRYPOINT` or the only command to run in the absence of an `ENTRYPOINT`.
 The combined size of `CMD` and `ENTRYPOINT` must be less than 2048 bytes.
 	* `entrypoint` - The container image run [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) as a list of strings.
 Accept the `CMD` as extra arguments.
 The combined size of `CMD` and `ENTRYPOINT` must be less than 2048 bytes.
 More information on how `CMD` and `ENTRYPOINT` interact are [here](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact).